lsmattick/Powerlevel10kDocker/README.md

 For a minimal image, refer to the minimal_image directory.
 If you want to use preset configs, load in the .p10k.zsh and .zshrc files to your docker image.
 An example of this is given in the image_wigh_configs directory.

 To generate the .p10k.zsh and .zshrc files, get a docker container running using the minimal_image docker file.
-Go throug the set up process.
+Go through the set up process.
 Make any final customizations by editing the .p10k.zsh file.
 Save the resulting .p10k.zsh and .zshrc.